 |Inflation in 2018||2.44%|

-This chart shows calculations of buying power equivalence over time for $20 in 2003 (price index tracking began in 1635).
+This chart shows calculation of buying power equivalence, often referred to as "the value of a dollar" over time for $100 in 2003 (price index tracking began in 1635).

 According to the Bureau of Labor Statistics, each of these USD amounts below is equal in terms of what it could buy at the time: